NrsSystems/docs/digital-displays/playlists-management.md

 _Remove:_ Select the icon in the Remove column to delete a row.
 This will open a new page asking you to confirm the deletion of the row.
 Deleting a row permanently deletes the content from the playlist.

 ## Edit a playlist
-To edit a playlist, select the **Edit** icon in the playlist table.
+To edit a playlist, select the **Edit** icon in the playlists table.
 This will open a separate page allowing you to edit the contents of the playlist.
 Once changes are made, select **Submit** to accept the changes.
 Select **Cancel** to go back to the Playlists management page without saving any changes.

 ## Copy a playlist
-To copy a playlist, select the **Copy** icon in the playlist table.
+To copy a playlist, select the **Copy** icon in the playlists table.
 This will open a separate page allowing you to provide a new description for the copy of the playlist.
 Once the new description is entered, select **Submit** to accept the changes.
 Select **Cancel** to go back to the Playlists management page without saving any changes.

 ## Delete a playlist
-To delete a playlist, select the **Delete** icon in the playlist table.
+To delete a playlist, select the **Delete** icon in the playlists table.
 This will open a separate window asking you to confirm playlist deletion.
 Select **Delete** to delete the playlist.
 Select **Cancel** to go back to the Playlists management page without deleting the playlist.